plaintoothpaste/PLG/readme.md

 `statisticsPLG`

 Will analyse a .lattice file and save data to an excel report.
-This class is a childclass of `manufacturablePLG`
+This class is a child class of `manufacturablePLG`

 ```matlab
 # see Conversion to polar coordinates
 ```

 ## Conversion to polar coordinates

 `sphericalPLG`

 This subclass will create 3D polar corrdinates and is best shown with an example in `../results/sphericalLattice.m`.
 This file is run in `runDemo`